onouv/expenses/README.md

 # Expenses

-A web app tmall businesses to track expenses.
+A web app to track expenses for small businesses.

 ## Summary